 Walking some roadsides can be dangerous.
+Please minimize your risks by walking during full daylight hours, walking against traffic, and wearing bright colors such as blaze orange.
 If you feel unsafe on your assigned route, please be sure to let Staying Connected staff know, and we can assign you to a safer route.
 This should be fun, not scary!